hpe-storage/scod/docs/partners/vmware/index.md

 vsphere-config-secret   Opaque   1      43s
 ```

-For security purposes, it is advised to remove this configuration file.
+For security purposes, it is advised to remove the **csi-vsphere.conf** file.

 ```markdown
 rm csi-vsphere.conf